Files

 Add a FeatureMerger transformer.
 This is how the relationship will be built.
 Connect the Origin AttributeRenamer_2 to the Requestor port and the Destination AttributeRenamer_3 to the Supplier.
 In the Parameters, set the Requestor attribute to Name and the Supplier attribute to path_rootname.

-The other outstanding issue to take care of is the case where there are multiple attachments for a particular point of interest.
+The other outstanding issue is multiple attachments for a single point of interest.
 So, while still in the FeatureMerger parameters dialog, enable Process Duplicate Suppliers, then enable Generate List.
-Set the List Name to Docs and select geodb_rel_destination_oid and path_filename, click OK.
+Set the List Name to Docs, select geodb_rel_destination_oid and path_filename, and click OK.

-The result of this is that data gets merged where the filename (path_rootname) of the attachment matches the name of the Point of Interest feature (Name).
+The result is that data is merged when the attachment filename (path_rootname) matches the name of the Point of Interest feature (Name).

 For example, if I have a point of interest called “Big Tall Statue” (Origin ID = 13) and there is a file named “Big Tall Statue.jpg” (Destination ID = 22) then the result will be a single feature (“Big Tall Statue”, Origin ID = 13, Destination ID = 22) that defines a relationship between those features.
 When writing this to the Relationship Class, it will define the relationship between these features in the PointsOfInterest and PointsOfInterest_ATTACH tables.